Recommended links for student teachers X

 is still being taught with a 'mixture of methods'; beginning readers have little choice but to use whole word memorising along with multi-cueing (guessing) strategies in order to read this type of book with any independence.

-**Oct 2010.
-The DfE's revised set of criteria for synthetic phonics programmes includes new advice on early texts to practise reading: '(E)nsure that as pupils move through the early stages of acquiring phonics, they are invited to practise by reading texts which are entirely decodable for them, so that they experience success and learn to rely on phonemic strategies.
+** In Oct 2010 the DfE issued a revised set of criteria for synthetic phonics programmes.
+It included advice on early texts to practise reading: ''(E)nsure that as pupils move through the early stages of acquiring phonics, they are invited to practise by reading texts which are entirely decodable for them, so that they experience success and learn to rely on phonemic strategies.
 It is important that texts are of the appropriate level for children to apply and practise the phonic knowledge and skills that they have learnt.
-Children should not be expected to use strategies such as whole-word recognition and/or cues from context, grammar, or pictures.'
+Children should not be expected to use strategies such as whole-word recognition and/or cues from context, grammar, or pictures.''

 Ruth Miskin, an early reading expert, explains, ''I think there will always be a small group of children who will need one-to-one tutoring - even with the best synthetic programmes, best training and best implementation; there are some children who have particular needs that cannot be met in a group - and not just SEN children.
 We tutored some children with SEN at my old school forever until they could read well.
 We also tutored children with behaviour problems, long term absentees, new arrivals just to mention a few.
 These children were always given more of the same and not something different.
 No amount of group teaching helps a child once they fall behind their peers - though you can sometimes teach in pairs if they are at the same level.
 If we want to be truly inclusive schools must plan for these children as a matter of course and not just hope for the best.
 Synthetic phonics is not a simple panacea - it takes determination to get every child reading.
 As soon as a child fails to learn the first letter on the first day - quick tutoring should take place''.
 Ruth Miskin recommends that those children who need quick tutoring, 'receive ten minutes of one-to-one practice before the lesson so they are confident from the start' (Miskin.SEN magazine 47)